 - 11.1 St White's Primary School actively encourages good attendance by recognising and rewarding excellent attendance of pupils and classes. - 11.2 Pupils who achieve 100% attendance in a half term will receive a certificate and a coloured pin badge.
 There is a different colour for each half term. - 11.3 Pupils who achieve 100% attendance for the whole school year will receive an additional 100% attendance bar badge and a prize. - 11.4 Weekly attendance trophies are given for the KS1 and KS2 class with the highest attendance in the previous week.
-These are given in the weekly celebration assembly. - 11.5 The KS1 and KS2 class with the most weeks highest attendance for the full Autumn and Spring terms will receive a class treat. - 11.6 The class with the highest overall attendance percentage will receive a trophy at the end of the school year. - 11.7 The school will write to parents of pupils whose attendance has improved following concern letters or attendance meetings to thank them and offer further assistance. - 11.8 The school will consider special awards for pupils with most improved attendance at the end of the year.

-11.9 Those children who have achieved 100% attendance for a full year, will be used as ambassadors for the following year.
+These are given in the weekly celebration assembly. - 11.5 The class with the highest overall attendance percentage will receive a trophy at the end of the school year. - 11.6 The school will write to parents of pupils whose attendance has improved following concern letters or attendance meetings to thank them and offer further assistance. - 11.7 The school will consider special awards for pupils with most improved attendance at the end of the year. - 11.8 Those children who have achieved 100% attendance for a full year, will be used as ambassadors for the following year.
 They will be encouraged to share with their peers the benefits of 100% attendance and present the regular awards given during assemblies.